AdobeDocs/campaign-classic.en/help/integrations/using/importing-and-exporting-audiences.md

 ## Importing an audience {#importing-an-audience}

-You can import audiences/segments from Audience manager or People core service into Adobe Campaign via the recipient lists.
+You can import audiences/segments from Audience manager into Adobe Campaign via the recipient lists.

 1. Go to the **[!UICONTROL Profiles and Targets]** > **[!UICONTROL Lists]** node in the Adobe Campaign explorer.
 1. In the action bar, select **[!UICONTROL New]** > **[!UICONTROL Create a shared audience...]**.